MaterializeInc/materialize/doc/user/content/ingest-data/kafka-self-hosted.md

 {{< tab "Allow Materialize IPs">}}

-1. In the `psql` shell connected to Materialize, find the static egress IP addresses for the Materialize region you are running in:
+1. In the [SQL Shell](https://console.materialize.com/), or your preferred SQL client connected to Materialize, find the static egress IP addresses for the Materialize region you are running in:

     ```sql
     SELECT * FROM mz_egress_ips;